 Raw Buckwheat vs. Kasha

 Toasted buckwheat is used to make traditional dishes in several different cultures.
-Generally, toasted buckwheat is referred to as kasha.
-If you are looking for raw buckwheat groats, you'll want to avoid kasha.
+Generally, toasted buckwheat is referred to as kasha in the United States.
+If you are looking for raw buckwheat groats, you'll avoid kasha.
 You can always tell by the color and the aroma.
 Kasha is a much darker reddish-brown color and has a strong nutty, toasted scent to it.
 Raw buckwheat groats are light brown or green and don't have much of an aroma at all.
 You can sprout them or use them in a variety of raw food recipes.